ramgopalcheedu/challenges/back-end/README.md

 1. Email the solution to challenges@yieldstreet.com in a zip archive.
-2. If you prefer to use GitHub, fork the `challenges` repo to a **private** repo on your personal GitHub account, and add the following GitHub users as collaborators: `uqbar`, `mbrito-yieldstreet`, `paulcutajar` and `rfialo-yieldstreet`.
+2. If you prefer to use GitHub, fork the `challenges` repo to a **private** repo on your personal GitHub account, and add the following GitHub users as collaborators: `uqbar`, `mbrito-yieldstreet`, `paulcutajar` and `rfialho-yieldstreet`.
 Email challenges@yieldstreet.com to let us know the solution has been pushed.

 **IMPORTANT: PLEASE MAKE SURE THE FORKED REPO IS PRIVATE, AND PLEASE DO NOT SUBMIT A PULL REQUEST ON THIS REPO**